-Fatima, street-performer and musician, is approached by an enigmatic stranger to play a single performance.
-Fatima needs the money, but can she trust this man? …
+Fatima, street-performer and musician, is approached by an enigmatic stranger to play a single concert.
+Although she needs the money, something about this man makes her wary …

 Alice is a (long) short story.
 It’s an introduction to The Dancing Princesses – a new, exciting series.
 I’m offering it FREE to my readers – you can download it here: